lit/lit/README.md

 The element that generates scroll events and defines the container viewport.

-Defaults to the `lit-virtual-scroller` element itself.
+Defaults to the `lit-virtualizer` element itself.

 ### Complete example